Texas Railroad History - Tower 100 - Elgin

 Left: This overview map shows the railroads in the vicinity of Elgin c.1904.

-It is apparent that Gould's initial TB&H planning included the branch to San Marcos because he otherwise could have avoided the expense of bridging the Colorado River twice.
-Remaining north of the river straight from Bastrop to La Grange was a simpler alternative.
+It is apparent that Gould's initial TB&H planning included the branch to San Marcos because he otherwise could have avoided the expense of bridging the Colorado River.
+Remaining north of the river straight from Bastrop to La Grange was a simpler alternative that eliminated the need for two bridges.
 Both town centers were east and north of the river, hence no river crossing was needed to proceed to Houston.
 The tracks would have passed along the river bank across from Smithville and would likely have induced residents to shift the town center to the north side of the river (it's only a quarter mile south of the river today.)
-But crossing the Colorado River once -- necessary for a branch to San Marcos -- meant crossing it twice -- because the river turns south at La Grange.

 Ultimately, there were numbered interlocking plants at Elgin, Austin, San Marcos, West Point, Taylor, Rockdale and McNeil.
 Giddings never had a numbered interlocker despite gaining an additional rail line in 1914 when SP built the "Dalsa Cutoff" northeast from Giddings to Hearne.
 There was no interlocker at Round Rock because the I&GN / Katy crossing there was grade separated.